Wink is a home automation hub that can control a whole wide range of devices on the market. Or, as they say in their own words:

-Home Assistant integrates with the Wink API and allows you to get the status and control connected switches, lights, locks, fan, climate devices, covers, and sensors.
+Home Assistant integrates with the Wink API and automatically sets up any switches, lights, locks, fans, climate devices, covers, sensors, and alarms.

-Check the related componets pages for actual devices that are support.
+Check the related components pages for actual devices that are support.

 Home Assistant offers multiple ways to authenticate to the Wink API.
 Each authentication method is described below.

 This method will require you to setup a developer account with Wink.
 This process can take a few days to get approved, but is the recommended form of authentication.
 If you would like to use Wink in Home Assistant while you wait, you can use the email and password authentication below.

 This form of authentication doesn’t require any settings in the configuration.yaml other than

 wink: this is because you will be guided through setup via the configurator on the frontend.

 When using the configurator make sure the initial setup is performed on the same local network as the Home Assistant server, if not from the same box Home Assistant is running on.
 This will allow for authentication redirects to happen correctly.

 This method pulls a new token on every startup of Home Assistant from this URL

 This should be used for users that obtained their client_id and client_secret via email from Wink support.